Kitware/CMake/Help/manual/ccmake.1.rst

 CMake is a cross-platform build system generator.
-Projects specify their build process with platform-independent CMake listfiles included in each directory of a source tree with the name CMakeLists.txt.
+Projects specify their build process with platform-independent CMake listfiles included in each directory of a source tree with the name ``CMakeLists.txt``.
 Users build a project by using CMake to generate a build system for a native tool on their platform.